jonabako/Corona-Archive-Project/README.md

 - [ ] Simplified login proccess by avoiding redirecting page (after logging in, in redirected page we had to click a link to move on to the user page.)

-- [ ] Solved bug after Visitor Login - the Scanner Code opened separately as a computer Camera, not closing until the running code is stopped.
+- [ ] Solved bug upon successful Visitor Login - the Scanner Code opened separately as a computer camera, not closing until the running code was stopped.

+- [ ] Added timer feature after Visitor scans QR code until they press Leave.

+- [ ] Removed redudant feature in Hospital page - Search infected people in the main page not working (useless)

 - [ ] ...